1930 Canadian federal election: Background

 By contrast, Bennett's Conservatives were electric.
 The self-made man who led them had practically rebuilt his party (a significant part of it with his own funds) and developed an election machine which could rival the Liberals'.
 Aside from superior party organization, the Tories used it.
 They bought out newspapers in key areas (notably the Liberal strongholds of the West, and Quebec) and ensured that pro-Tory slants were kept.
 In the first election where radio played an important role, Bennett's vibrant, zealous voice was extremely preferable to King's.
-(The Tory machine, of course, ensured that only the best radio spots were available to Bennett.)
+The Tory machine ensured that only the best radio spots were available to Bennett.

 Also, Bennett's tariff policy, epitomized by his infamous promise to "blast" Canada's way into world markets, was extremely well received in the key Liberal strongholds of the West and Quebec.
 In the West, agricultural production had been hurt by worldwide overproduction, and certain agricultural groups in Quebec firmly endorsed Bennett's tariff policy.
 Bennett's Conservatives won much of the former Progressive and Farmers' vote in the West, and they were elected with 44% of the popular vote in Quebec as a protest vote.
 All those factors led to Bennett's eventual election.

 Canadian voters agreed with Bennett and the Conservatives were elected with a majority of 137 seats in the House Of Commons.
 The incumbent Liberals under William Lyon Mackenzie King became the official opposition after being reduced to 89.
 The Progressives continued their decline, winning only three seats.
-The United Farmers of Alberta did somewhat better - despite finishing third place in the popular vote in that province they managed to hold on to nine of its seventeen seats (of which the UFA only contested ten).
-This would be the last federal election the Progressives or the UFA would win any seats.
+The United Farmers of Alberta did somewhat better, despite finishing third place in the popular vote in that province they managed to hold on to nine of its seventeen seats, of which the UFA only contested ten.

-Unfortunately for Bennett and the Conservatives, the Depression brought complex problems to politicians and extreme hardship for most Canadians.
-Bennett and the Conservatives lost the 1935 election to the Liberals under the previous Prime Minister William Lyon Mackenzie King, and would not return to government until 1957.
+This would mark the final federal election until 2025 where the Liberals and Conservatives, or any top-two parties, both won over 40% of the popular vote.
+This would also be the last election the Progressives or the UFA would win any seats.
+The effects of the Great Depression, which were felt under Bennett and peaked in 1933, brought extreme hardship for most Canadians, leading to a Conservative loss in the 1935 election to the Liberals under the previous Prime Minister William Lyon Mackenzie King, and the Conservatives would not return to government until 1957, then rebranded as the Progressive Conservatives.